A non-Standard Standard Model: Abstract

 \section{Abstract}

-This paper examines the Standard Model under the strong-electroweak gauge group $SU_S(3)\times U_{EW}(2)$ subject to the Lie algebra condition $u_{EW}(2)\not\cong su_I(2)\oplus u_Y(1)$.
+This paper examines the Standard Model under the strong-electroweak symmetry group $SU_S(3)\times U_{EW}(2)$ subject to the Lie algebra condition $\mathfrak{u}_{EW}(2)\not\cong \mathfrak{su}_{I}(2)\oplus \mathfrak{u}_{Y}(1)$.
 Physically, the condition ensures that all electroweak gauge bosons interact with each other prior to symmetry breaking --- as one might expect from $U(2)$ invariance.
-This represents a crucial shift in the notion of physical gauge bosons: Unlike the Standard Model which posits a change of Lie algebra basis induced by spontaneous symmetry breaking, here the basis is unaltered and $A,\,Z^0,\,W^\pm$ represent (modulo $U_{EW}(2)$ gauge transformations) the physical bosons both \emph{before} and after spontaneous symmetry breaking.
+This represents a crucial shift in the identification of physical gauge bosons: Unlike the Standard Model which posits a change of Lie algebra basis induced by spontaneous symmetry breaking, here the basis is unaltered and $A,\,Z^0,\,W^\pm$ represent the physical bosons both before and after spontaneous symmetry breaking.

-Our choice of $u_{EW}(2)$ basis requires some modification of the matter field sector of the Standard Model.
-Careful attention to the product group structure calls for strong-electroweak degrees of freedom in the $(\mathbf{3},\mathbf{2})$ and the $(\mathbf{3},\overline{\mathbf{2}})$ of $SU_S(3)\times U_{EW}(2)$ that possess integer electric charge just like leptons.
+Our choice of $\mathfrak{u}_{EW}(2)$ requires some modification of the matter field representation of the Standard Model.
+The group $U_{EW}(2)$ admits two pertinent defining representations, ${\mathbf{2}}$ and its $U(2)$-conjugate ${\mathbf{2^c}}$, related by a large gauge transformation.
+Accordingly, the product group structure calls for strong-electroweak degrees of freedom in the $(\mathbf{3},\mathbf{2})$ and the $(\mathbf{3},{\mathbf{2^c}})$ of $SU_S(3)\times U_{EW}(2)$ that possess integer electric charge just like leptons.
 These degrees of freedom play the role of quarks, and they lead to a modified Lagrangian that nevertheless reproduces transition rates and cross sections equivalent to the Standard Model.
+In particular, they reproduce the fractional electric charge of quark currents.

-The close resemblance between quark and lepton electroweak doublets in this picture suggests a mechanism for a phase transition between quarks and leptons that stems from the product structure of the gauge group.
+The close resemblance between quark and lepton electroweak doublets in this picture suggests a mechanism for a speculative phase transition between quarks and leptons that stems from the product structure of the symmetry group.
 Our hypothesis is that the strong and electroweak bosons see each other as a source of decoherence.
-In effect, leptons get identified with the $SU_S(3)$-trace of quark representations.
+In effect, lepton representations get identified with the $SU(3)$-trace-reduced quark representations.
 This mechanism allows for possible extensions of the Standard Model that don't require large inclusive multiplets of matter fields.
-As an example, we propose and investigate a model that turns out to have some promising cosmological implications.